The Web of Fear

 Sue: They look like dancing chimps.

-Luckily the battle is splattered with real footage.
+Luckily for us, the battle is intercut with snippets of real footage.

 Sue: This really helps me get a handle on what it must have looked like.
 It’s very exciting for an episode of Doctor Who.
-Non-stop action and yet another good cliffhanger.
-Douglas shows everyone how to do it again.
+Non-stop action and another great cliffhanger.
+Douglas shows everyone how to do it.

 Episode 5